nsunami/naoyukisunami.com-netlify/content/authors/admin/_index.md

   url: "https://ddil.ai/"

 # Short bio (displayed in user profile at end of posts)
-bio: I'm a social research and data scientist working to advance openness and transparency
+bio: I'm a social research and data scientist working to advance openness, transparency, and social justice

 interests:
 - Open Science & Replicability